Israel–United States relations: Military sales to China

+Democracy

+Murtaza Hussain of The Intercept argues that the crackdown on campus protests and other speech opposing Israel in the United States represents an attack on American democracy.
+He cites a Human Rights Watch statement of concern about the crackdown on these peaceful protests in the United States.
+He and Shadi Hamid argue that Israel has opposed democracy in the Middle East out of the fear of elections resulting in a hostile foreign policy towards Israel given its unpopularity in the region.
+Hamid cites this as a source of tension between the United States and Israel over the last 20 years.

 Maintenance contract with Venezuela

-On 21 October 2005, it was reported that pressure from Washington forced Israel to freeze a major contract with Venezuela to upgrade its 22 US-manufactured F-16 fighter jets.
-The Israeli government had requested US permission to proceed with the deal, but permission was not granted.
+On October 21, 2005, it was reported that pressure from Washington forced Israel to freeze a major contract with Venezuela to upgrade its 22 U.S.-manufactured F-16 fighter jets.
+The Israeli government had requested U.S. permission to proceed with the deal, but permission was not granted.